ala747/vue-markdown-v2/README.md

 - markdown-it-icons
 - Corrected the source for mardown-it-katex
 - update dependencies to work with Babel V7

-DO NOT USE THE DIST FOLDER, instead import or require VueMarkdown from 'vue-markdown-v2/src/VueMarkdown'
+- created a dist folder using Webpack 4 and Babel 7

 TODO:
-- create dist folder correctly (help needed)
+- It need loader for emoji (markdown-it-emoji)

 Next plugin to add:
 - markdown-it-plugin-echarts